Free Bird Genetics

 May 15, 2026 · 4 min read

-Fetal sex determination by rectal ultrasound works because of a specific anatomical window in early gestation when the genital tubercle — the structure that becomes either the penis or the clitoris — is positioned and developed enough to identify but has not yet migrated to its final location.
-The window is consistent across cattle, the biology is well-understood, and when you are working within it, accuracy is high.
-The problems come from working outside the window or under conditions that degrade image quality, not from the technique itself.
+Fetal sex determination by ultrasound works because of a specific window in early gestation when the genital tubercle — the structure that becomes either the penis or the clitoris — has moved into a position you can read on the screen.
+The window is consistent across cattle and the biology is well-documented.
+The practical questions are when the window opens and what could go wrong inside it.

-A wrong sex call on a seedstock animal headed for a sale with a sex-specific premium is a problem that does not fix itself.
+I will not give a confident wrong answer.
+A sex call on a seedstock animal headed for a sale with a sex-specific premium has to be right.
 Undetermined is a usable answer.
 Wrong is not.

 Fetal SexingUltrasoundPregnancy Diagnosis